 DON’T assume your backyard is safe.
 Shade may not be enough to keep your dog cool.
 Fences can block breezes at your dog’s level.
 Concrete can be a danger to your dog since it can get hot!
 If you can’t hold your bare hand to the surface for seven seconds, your dog shouldn’t be on it either!

 DON’T think because your dog is still playing, they’re okay!
-Some dogs are so focused on whatever they are doing that they aren’t paying attention to their body either.
+Some dogs are so focused on whatever they are doing that they aren’t paying attention to their bodies.
 They will keep playing, especially if they are having fun!
 Sometimes, you should intervene with cool-down breaks to keep them safe.

 DON’T wait to get medical attention.
 Some of the damage done by heatstroke isn’t obvious right away.
 Even if you’ve cooled your dog down and they seem to be acting normal, take them to the vet for testing.